openhive-network/hive/README.md

 ## Environment variables

-There are quite a few environment variables that can be set to run steemd in different ways:
+There are quite a few environment variables that can be set to run hived in different ways:

-* `USE_WAY_TOO_MUCH_RAM` - if set to true, steemd starts a 'full node'
+* `USE_WAY_TOO_MUCH_RAM` - if set to true, hived starts a 'full node'
 * `USE_FULL_WEB_NODE` - if set to true, a default config file will be used that enables a full set of API's and associated plugins.
-* `USE_NGINX_FRONTEND` - if set to true, this will enable an NGINX reverse proxy in front of steemd that proxies WebSocket requests to steemd.
+* `USE_NGINX_FRONTEND` - if set to true, this will enable an NGINX reverse proxy in front of hived that proxies WebSocket requests to hived.
 This will also enable a custom healthcheck at the path '/health' that lists how many seconds away from current blockchain time your node is.
 It will return a '200' if it's less than 60 seconds away from being synced.
-* `USE_MULTICORE_READONLY` - if set to true, this will enable steemd in multiple reader mode to take advantage of multiple cores (if available).
+* `USE_MULTICORE_READONLY` - if set to true, this will enable hived in multiple reader mode to take advantage of multiple cores (if available).
 Read requests are handled by the read-only nodes and write requests are forwarded back to the single 'writer' node automatically.
 NGINX load balances all requests to the reader nodes, 4 per available core.
 This setting is still considered experimental and may have trouble with some API calls until further development is completed.
-* `HOME` - set this to the path where you want steemd to store it's data files (block log, shared memory, config file, etc).
-By default `/var/lib/steemd` is used and exists inside the docker container.
+* `HOME` - set this to the path where you want hived to store it's data files (block log, shared memory, config file, etc).
+By default `/var/lib/hived` is used and exists inside the docker container.
 If you want to use a different mount point (like a ramdisk, or a different drive) then you may want to set this variable to map the volume to your docker container.

 ## PaaS mode

 Hived now supports a PaaS mode (platform as a service) that currently works with Amazon's Elastic Beanstalk service.
 It can be launched using the following environment variables:

-* `USE_PAAS` - if set to true, steemd will launch in a format that works with AWS EB.
+* `USE_PAAS` - if set to true, hived will launch in a format that works with AWS EB.
 Containers will exit upon failure so that they can be relaunched automatically by ECS.
 This mode assumes `USE_WAY_TOO_MUCH_RAM` and `USE_FULL_WEB_NODE`, they do not need to be also set.
-* `S3_BUCKET` - set this to the name of the S3 bucket where you will store shared memory files for steemd in Amazon S3.
-They will be stored compressed in bz2 format with the file name `blockchain-$VERSION-latest.tar.bz2`, where $VERSION is the release number followed by the git short commit hash stored in each docker image at `/etc/steemdversion`.
+* `S3_BUCKET` - set this to the name of the S3 bucket where you will store shared memory files for hived in Amazon S3.
+They will be stored compressed in bz2 format with the file name `blockchain-$VERSION-latest.tar.bz2`, where $VERSION is the release number followed by the git short commit hash stored in each docker image at `/etc/hivedversion`.
 * `SYNC_TO_S3` - if set to true, the node will function to only generate shared memory files and upload them to the specified S3 bucket.
-This makes fast deployments and autoscaling for steemd possible.
+This makes fast deployments and autoscaling for hived possible.

 ## System Requirements